 Playwrights’ Studio Scotland’s New Playwrights Awards provide an important professional development opportunity for five early career playwrights living in Scotland who have a genuine commitment to writing for the theatre.
-Awarded playwrights come to Cove Park for a week’s research and writing residency.
+Those receiving awards come to Cove Park for research and writing residencies of one week each.

 She was mentored by Jo Clifford through the Playwrights’ Studio Scotland Mentoring Programme, through which she developed Poppies, a magic realist exploration of child marriage against the backdrop of the Afghani Opium trade.
 Early work includes Fat yellow-bellies, a play about magic and myth intersecting with women’s militia camps on the Iran/Iraq border and Crow, a new mythology based on The Life and Times of Crow by Ted Hughes.